Techtonica/curriculum/javascript/newer-JS-features.md

 **Participants will be able to:**

-- Take advantage of ES6's new defalut params.
+- Take advantage of ES6's new default params.
 - Use spread operator with arrays, functions and objects.
 - Know the difference between spread and rest operator.
 - Use of Destructured Assignment